A Formal Correctness Proof of Edmonds' Blossom Shrinking Algorithm: Background

-\paragraph{Nondeterminism} Edmonds' blossom shrinking algorithm has multiple computational steps that are most naturally modelled nondeterministically.
-In a locale-based approach to nondeterminism, an approach to model nondeterminism is to assume functions that perform nondeterministic computation steps.
+Edmonds' blossom shrinking algorithm has multiple computational steps that are most naturally modelled nondeterministically.
+In a locale-based approach nondeterminism could be modelled by assuming functions that perform nondeterministic computation steps.
 If the algorithm is to be executed, those functions are to be instantiated with executable implementations.
 This includes functions to non-deterministically choose edges from a graph or a matching, a neighbour of a vertex, etc. In our approach to model that nondeterminism, however, we aspire to limit nondeterminism to a minimum, i.e.\ we wanted to assume a minimal number of nondeterministic functions in the verified algorithm.
-The only places where there are nondeterminism in our model of the algorithm are in the locales \isa{choose} and \isa{create\_vert}, shown in Listing~\ref{isabelle:nonDeterminism}.
+The only places where there is nondeterminism in our model of the algorithm are in the locales \isa{choose} and \isa{create\_vert} shown in Listing~\ref{isabelle:nonDeterminism}.
 There, we assume the presence of a function that can choose an arbitrary vertex from a finite set of vertices and a function that, given a finite set of vertices, creates a vertex that is not in the give set.
 Based on those functions, we define all other nondeterministic functions used throughout the algorithm.
 Listing~\ref{isabelle:chooseEdge}, for instance, shows how we define a function that chooses an arbitrary edge from a set of edges.
 Concentrating all nondeterminism that way aims at making the generation of an executable implementation a more straightforward process, requiring minimal modifications to our current formalisation.